David Bowie painting bought for $ 5 from landfill is worth $ 88,000 | ExBulletin

 Cowley said Bowie painted friends, family and other musicians for the DHead series, and even made a few self-portraits, but he did not identify his subjects.

-“In this case, even the gender is difficult to discern because it doesn’t have any facial features outside of the side profile,” Cowley said.
+“In this case, even the gender is difficult to discern because it doesn’t have any facial features other than the side profile,” Cowley said.
 “It’s a pretty vivid picture, but it’s very difficult to say exactly who it might be.”

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online